seb86/WooCommerce-Subscription-Shortcodes/README.md

 > Example: `65% discount`

-> Please Note: This shortcode only works for products using the mini-extension "[WooCommerce Subscribe to All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things)" that have a discount applied.
+> Please Note: This shortcode only works for products using the mini-extension "[WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things)" that have a discount applied.

 Shortcode: `[subscription_discount]`

 This shortcode string ending can also be filtered using this filter. `wcs_shortcodes_sub_discount_string`.

 ### Other Notes
-In order to show details for sign up fee, trial length and trial period of a product using [WooCommerce Subscribe to All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) you will need to also have [WooCommerce Subscribe to All the Things - Sign-up and Trial Add-on](https://github.com/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on) installed.
+In order to show details for sign up fee, trial length and trial period of a product using [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) you will need to also have [WooCommerce Subscribe All the Things - Sign-up and Trial Add-on](https://github.com/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on) installed.

 ---